 o Interesting side note: Anaphylactic shock caused by an insect bite would NOT be considered an illness or disease.
 Therefore, the service member could get paid for that provided they met the inclusion criteria on that ridiculously detailed list I mentioned earlier.

 -If you were injured while deployed, you can keep your combat pay going for up to a year as long as you maintain an active profile

 -It’s NOT just for if you’re wounded in combat.

 -If you get sent back because adequate medical care was not available in theater, you’re eligible (e.g. you blow out your knee because you were trying to squat 600 pounds without wearing your PT belt).

--It’s tax free if you’re inpatient, but taxed if you’re outpatient
+-It’s tax-free if you’re impatient, but taxed if you’re outpatient

 -You won’t get everything that you get when deployed (i.e. separation pay), but it’s something.

 I sincerely hope that some of the information presented here will be beneficial to you as well as our readers.